svsool/memo/README.md

 # Memo

-Markdown knowledge base with bidirectional links
+Markdown knowledge base with bidirectional links.
+Inspired by Obsidian.md and RoamResearch.

 ## Features